glorpus-work/gotya/docs/design/pkg/package/package.md

 #### `processFiles` (orchestrator)
 Coordinates the file processing workflow:
-1. Calls `validatePackageStructure` to validate the directory structure
+1. Calls `validateArtifactStructure` to validate the directory structure
-2. Calls `processPackageFiles` to process the package files
+2. Calls `processArtifactFiles` to process the package files
 3. Calls `processHookScripts` to process hook scripts
 4. Combines all results into the package metadata
 5. Returns any errors that occur during processing